redhat-developer/app-services-cli/docs/commands/rhoas_connector_type.md

 # List all connector types
 rhoas connector type list

-# List all connector types that start with 'Amazon'
+# List all connector types that start with "Amazon"
 rhoas connector type list --search=Amazon%

-# Get more details of connector type with a type id of IEJF87hg2342hsdHFG
+# Get all of the details for the connector type by specifying the type ID
-rhoas connector type describe --id=IEJF87hg2342hsdHFG
+rhoas connector type describe --type=aws_kinesis_sink_0.1

 ```